-As marketing coordinator, Kevin is tasked with helping Client Services ensure that their efforts exceed the expectations of their clients.
+As Manager, Copy & Content, Kevin is tasked with helping Client Services ensure that their efforts exceed the expectations of their clients.
 He is responsible for helping implement marketing and media strategies as effectively and efficiently as possible.
 Kevin’s work as both a marketing representative and a copyeditor while in college has provided him with the experience he uses to ensure that all marketing objectives are met for the client, as well as the agency.

 Prior to joining the Creating Results team in November 2015, Kevin graduated from Virginia Tech, where he was a member of the Lambda Pi Eta Communication Honors Society.
 During his time at Virginia Tech, Kevin majored in public relations and minored in professional writing and marketing.

 In addition to serving as a marketing representative and as Chief Copyeditor of Virginia Tech’s Engineers’ Forum magazine, Kevin also represented Virginia Tech in the Bateman public relations competition, served as a public relations research assistant, and was published in Virginia Tech’s Public Relations Student Society of America newsletter.

 In his spare time, he enjoys cheering on his favorite sports teams, hanging out with friends, and listening to music.

 Getting to see my favorite soccer team, Chelsea, play in their home stadium in London – preferably in the spring.

 “There may be people that have more talent than you, but there’s no excuse for anyone to work harder than you do.” –Derek Jeter

 Back in 2010, we extolled the benefits of using radio to market to Baby Boomers.
 But we warned you then that very soon traditional radio wouldn’t be the only game in town.
 Well, we were right, and we were wrong.
 The era of audio marketing is upon us.
 With increasingly tech-savvy seniors, it can be […]